-Islamist, Antisemitic References Hidden in X-Men Comic Book
+Islamist, Anti-Semitic References Hidden in 'X-Men' Comic Book

 Indonesian artist Ardian Syaf says he included in X-Men Gold #1 hidden references to the election of the governor of Indonesia's capital Jakarta.

-The vote has been one of Indonesia’s most polarizing elections, and is about much more than about choosing the city’s de facto mayor.
-Bitterly contested between the Chinese Christian incumbent and his hard-line Islamic rivals, it represents a choice between pluralism and increasingly fundamentalist Islam taking root in the world's most populous Muslim nation, where many say a non-Muslim should not hold high office.
+The vote has been one of Indonesia’s most polarizing elections, and is about much more than about choosing the city’s leader.
+Bitterly contested between the Chinese Christian incumbent, Basuki "Ahok" Tjahaja Purnama, and his Muslim rivals, who won support of hard-line Islamists, it represents a choice between pluralism and increasingly fundamentalist Islam taking root in the world's most populous Muslim nation, where many religious conservatives say a non-Muslim should not hold high office.

 In one scene in the book, Ardian says he drew the character Colossus with a T-shirt that says “QS 5:51” — a reference to a Quranic verse that, according to fundamentalist interpretations, prohibits Muslims from electing a Christian or Jewish leader.

-According to comic news site comicbook.com, the Jewish character Kitty Pryde is also drawn together with a sign reading "Jewelry," her head next to the part of the sign that reads "Jew."
-In the scene, she is appealing to a crowd for tolerance and the numbers "51" and "212" appear, respectively referring to the Quranic verse and a massive Islamist demonstration that took place in Jakarta on Dec.
+In another scene, the Jewish character Kitty Pryde is also drawn together with a sign reading "Jewelry," her head next to the part of the sign that reads "Jew."
+In the same scene, the number "51" appears, referring to a massive Islamist anti-Ahok demonstration that took place in Jakarta on Dec.
 12.

 Ardian says he included the messages the X-Men Gold artwork after he took part in the demonstration in December.
 “Choosing a non-[Muslim] as a leader is forbidden" he told the Jakarta Post.
 "That’s what the [Quaranic verse] says.”
-He also reportedly talked about what he done on his Facebook page.
+He also reportedly talked about what he had done on his Facebook page.

 Ardian has been heavily criticized on Indonesian social media, with many pointing out that his stance is contrary to the inclusive and tolerant message of the X-Men series.
 Stan Lee and Jack Kirby, the creators of X-Men, were both Jewish.